 Community Colleges in California remain an affordable option for

-The tuition fee waiver (BOG) and grant assistance (PELL) typically
+The enrollment fee waiver (BOG) and grant assistance (PELL) typically

 Typically, a student who needs to borrow money to get through school

 is making a good investment for the future.

 Unfortunately, many students enter into debt without a clear picture

 of how it will affect them in the future.
 For this reason, the

 Financial Aid Office (FAO) has adopted strict policy and procedures